dansmyers/ProblemSolving2/Challenge_Projects/1-Interview_Questions.md

 >A number is represented in a linked list such that each digit corresponds to a node in the list.
 Add 1 to it.
 >
->For example, 1999 would be represented as the list
+>For example, the number 1999 would be represented as the list
 >
 > (1 --> 9 --> 9 --> 9)
 >